-\This work was supported by NSF grant ANI-9905799, AFOSR contract F49620-00-1-0327, and ARO contract DAAD19-00-1-0352.
-This work was done while S.-C. Cheung was with University of California at Berkeley.
-Part of this work was also performed under the auspices of the U.S. Department of Energy by the University of California, Lawrence Livermore National Laboratory under Contract No. W-7405-Eng-48.
+^{}This work was done while S.-C. Cheung was with University of California at Berkeley.
+Part of this work was performed under the auspices of the U.S. Department of Energy by the University of California, Lawrence Livermore National Laboratory under Contract No. W-7405-Eng-48.

-&lt;sup>1In the remainder of this paper, we refer to video and its feature vectors interchangeably.
+1In the remainder of this paper, we refer to video and its feature vectors interchangeably.